Back Button

 engraving of later version of Library microscope

-engraving of early version of Library microscope This is the later model of the B & L 'Library' microscope, a small basic microscope of solid construction.
+engraving of early version of Library microscope This is the later model of the B & L Library microscope, a small basic microscope of solid construction.
 This particular example was retailed by McAllister in New York, likely between 1886 and 1896.

 The earlier version of the Library model advertised in the 1879 price list, and shown to the left,was much smaller and had a rectangular black stage instead of the round lacquered brass stage seen here.
 Unlike the later version featured above on this page and to the right, its mirror could not be swung above the stage.

-The model featured on this page, and also shown in the engraving to the right, was also retailed in this form by Queen and possibly other retailers as well.
-This microscope in its earlier, improved and further improved later form as shown here, was also called the 'AMERICAN AGRICULTURIST COMPOUND MICROSCOPE' when sold through the American Agriculturist magazine by the Orange Judd Company.
+The model featured on this page, and also shown in the engraving to the right, was also retailed in this form by other retailers including a slightly differnt model by Queen around 1900.
+This microscope was also the later form of the AMERICAN AGRICULTURIST COMPOUND MICROSCOPE, a smaller version preceding it, both sold via the the American Agriculturist magazine by the Orange Judd Company.
 It is a bit larger than the earlier two models, which each had a minimum height of 7 inches and each of these earlier stands had a much smaller foot, though each of these was different than the other two.